ibm-cloud-docs/power-iaas/network-architecture-nrt.md

 ## Connect to Classic
 {: #network-reference-architecture-classic}

-In this deployment topology, a Direct Link 2.0 is used to connect your {{site.data.keyword.powerSysShort}} networks to your resources hosted in your IBM Cloud Classic infrastructure environment.
+In this deployment topology, a Direct Link 2.0 is used to connect your {{site.data.keyword.powerSysShort}} networks to your resources hosted in your IBM Cloud classic infrastructure environment.
 See [Ordering Direct Link Connect 2.0](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect) for details on how to order this connection.

 ![Connect to Classic](./images/network-connect-to-classic.svg "Connect to Classic"){: caption="Figure 3.
 Connect to Classic" caption-side="bottom"}